by Benoit, published

 For mounting, you can look at the photos on the black towel, it's quite easy.
 You need 6 convexe bridges, 6 concave bridges, 6 rubber bands and your 6 fingers.
 Open QballMounted.skp for a look around the ball.

 Liked ByView All

 Give a Shout Out

 Qball by Benoit is licensed under the Creative Commons - Attribution - Non-Commercial license.

-We're sure Benoit would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure Benoit would love to see what you've printed.
+Please document your print and share a Make with the community.